bebraw/spyder/README.md

 `variance` is given in milliseconds and refers to possible maximum delay between operations.
 It is possible to make `spyder` spam target sites less this way and make the traffic easier to deal with.

 `schedule` defines when to execute the spider using a [cron pattern](http://en.wikipedia.org/wiki/Cron).

+If `instant` flag is set, the spider will execute instantly.
+The flag defaults to false.
+This is handy for testing.

 ## License